 Mexico continues to be California’s number one export market.
-California exports to Mexico totaled $23.9 billion in 2013.
-Mexico purchases 14.2 percent of all California exports.
+California exports to Mexico increased to $25.4 billion in 2014.
+Mexico purchases 14.5 percent of all California exports.

 California’s exports to Mexico are driven by computers and electronic products, which account for 21 percent of all California exports to Mexico.
-Other top categories included transportation equipment, machinery, except electrical, and petroleum and coal products.
+Other top categories included transportation equipment, machinery, except electrical, and petroleum and chemicals.

 Canada is California's second largest export market, purchasing 10.5 percent of all California exports.
 In 2014, California exported over $18.2 billion to Canada.

 California is the largest exporting state to Asia.
-In 2013, California exported almost $70 billion in goods to the region.
+In 2014, California exported over $71 billion in goods to the region.

-Exports to Hong Kong were nearly $7.8 billion in 2013.
+Exports to Hong Kong were over $8.5 billion in 2014.
 Hong Kong removed duty off wine in 2008, making it the first duty-free wine port amongst major economies.
 U.S. wine exports to Hong Kong went from $9 million in 2007 to $42 million in 2009.

-California exports to Japan totaled $12.7 billion in 2013.
-Computers and electronic products accounted for nearly 23 percent of total exports.
+California exports to Japan totaled $12.3 billion in 2014.
+Computers and electronic products accounted for over 22 percent of total exports.